IanTeda/ansible_playbooks_template/README.md

 `./group_vars` create a group variable for each inventory group.
 The 'all.yaml' can be used as a vault (encrypted) and or ignored.

+## Host Variables

+`./host_vars` create a host variable for each host in the inventory